clare-freebairn/ARTV2801_Project/README.md

                             --------*****----------
     2. Before we commit or push, we have to save locally in the computer, and tell the computer that we've done so.
 So in your file, make a save (either through clicking File in the toolbar and selecting save, or using the shortcut control+s).

+    Also, before we push, make sure we pull (step 5) so that everything is up to date.

     After you've saved, click in the little box at the end of the file path in the terminal and type:

     git add .